What is Rust?

 The best ways to prevent rust include:

 Galvanizing is a method of rust prevention.
 This is accomplished through hot-dip galvanizing or electroplating.
 The iron or steel object is coated in a thin layer of zinc.
-This stops oxygen and water reaching the metal underneath but the zinc also acts as a sacrificial metal.
+This stops oxygen and water from reaching the metal underneath but the zinc also acts as a sacrificial metal.
 Zinc is more reactive than iron, so it oxidizes in preference to the iron object.

 2. Corten or Weathering Steel